-As noted in 'Note C', shoaling is evident at the north entrance to the bay.
-This survey was not tasked with obtaining least depths on or determining the limits of shoals in less than 4 m depth, but their position can be determined by the absence of single beam data where the survey vessel reached the 4 m contour and stopped.
-The "Breakers" area on the north side of Cape Krenitzin is a dangerous shoal with breaking waves and steep edges.
+Shoals consisting of sand and gravel bars exist in areas shoaler than 4 m and unsurveyed areas.
+This survey was not tasked with obtaining least depths on the many shoals of less than 4 m depth or delineating their extents, but their positions can be generalized by the absence of single beam data where the survey vessel reached the 4 m contour and stopped.